BCSC 163: Syllabus

 • In a language learning class, translation software might be absolutely prohibited, because it conflicts with the learning goals for that class.
 This class is not about language learning per se, but I do want you to learn how to wield English effectively as a writer, and there are ethical ways to use translation tools to improve these skills - talk to me about this!

 In short, it is up to you as a student to do your “due diligence” in all of your classes and ask the professor about their learning goals and the acceptability of such tools, especially if it’s not made clear in the syllabus.
-If you do use an AI tool as part of your writing for an assignment in this class: I expect you to cite the tool used, and I also expect you to explain how it was used in your Writer’s Memo(s).
+If you do use an AI tool as part of your writing for an assignment in this class: I expect you to cite the tool used, and I also expect you to explain how it was used in your Writer’s Memo(s) and other relevant Writing & Thinking Notebook entries.
 Failure to fully and accurately do so will result in a Major Breach (as it is an academic honesty violation).

 Resources for Support